nordan-conference/nordan-conference.github.io/location/index.md

 layout: default
 ---

-The first step is to reach Iceland, that is mostly done by plane.
-From KEF airport, we recommend you to take Islandia bus to Reykjavík, and it ends at BSÍ Bus terminal.
-We gather at the University of Iceland, and from there we take a bus to our destination.
+The first step is to reach Iceland and that is mostly done by plane.
+From KEF airport, we recommend you to take the Islandia bus to Reykjavík.
+The bus ends at BSÍ Bus terminal, which is very close to the University of Iceland, from where we'll take a coach to our destination in Hella.

 ## University of Iceland